halcy/cyberdefense2200/README.md

 Source code (terrible) can be found on https://github.com/halcy/cyberdefense2200 .

 Controls are relatively simple and explained in game.
 The normal mode is fairly hard, so an easier mode can be toggle on by pressing "p" on the menu screen.
+Cute robot art at the end if you manage to beat it!

 Credits:
 * halcy: Code, music, in-game art